starchildluke/centiskorch/src/content/nicknames/iron-crown.md

 * I may use generative AI for inspiration.
 I'll always mark these nicknames with an asterisk (\*) but they'll always be amended where necessary
 * I'll usually list my inspiration for a nickname so you know where they came from

-With all that said, let's look at those Annihilape nicknames!
+With all that said, let's look at those Iron Crown nicknames!

 ### S-Tier